+356 99423253Find out more

 The Corinthia, Sterling, Gasan and Farsons groups are just some of Malta’s most enduring brands and favourite products that have been created by family firms.
 With almost 4,000 family businesses registered in Malta, this cluster of enterprises are truly the backbone of our industry.

 What makes this type of business central to the Maltese economy is the sheer diversity of their structures.
-Despite the common perception that family business tend to be small in size, this may not be the case.
+Despite the common perception that family businesses tend to be small in size, this may not be the case.
 A brief analysis shows that they come in various sizes, which exposes them to a whole myriad of difficulties and challenges.
 It is thus safe to say that defining a family firm or a business can be a treacherous exercise.
 Co-preneurs (couples who have gone into business together), step-families, siblings, cousins and other family groups can form family businesses.
 The family may own and manage the firm, or have a stake in the family business, but no longer actively lead the organisation.

 A quick study of the local economy will also indicate that a few family businesses account for a considerable share of the total turnover of all businesses and thus make a significant contribution to job retention.
 This is especially important in times of crisis, as well as for ongoing creation and growth, fueling the economic engines of the Maltese islands.